Arakelov motivic cohomology I: Introduction

+For smooth schemes $X / S$, we show a canonical isomorphism \eqn \mylabel{eqn_KhatintroI} \Hhat^0(\M(X)) \cong \Khat_0(X) \xeqn and similarly for higher arithmetic $K$-theory, as defined by Takeda.
+The homotopy-theoretic approach taken yields a considerable simplification since it is no longer necessary to construct explicit homotopies between the complexes representing arithmetic $K$-groups, say.
+For example, the Adams operations on $\Khat_i(X)$ defined by Feliu \cite{Feliu:Adams} were not known to induce a decomposition $\Khat_*(X)_\Q \cong \oplus_p \Khat_*(X)^{(p)}_\Q$.
+Using that the isomorphism \refeq{KhatintroI} is compatible with Adams operations, this statement follows from the essentially formal analogue for $\Hhat^*$.
+Moreover, \refeq{KhatintroI} is shown to be compatible with the pushforwards on both sides in an important case.
+This implies that the height pairing on a smooth projective scheme $X / S$, $S \subset \Spec \Z$, is expressible in terms of the natural pairing of motivic homology and Arakelov motivic cohomology of the motive of $X$.
+According to the second author's conjecture, the $L$-values of schemes (or motives) over $\Z$ are given by the determinant of this pairing.

 It is a pleasure to thank Denis-Charles Cisinski and Fr\'ed\'eric D\'eglise for a number of enlightening conversations.
+We also thank the referee for a number of helpful comments.
 The first-named author also wishes to thank Tony Scholl and Peter Arndt.
 The second-named author gratefully acknowledges the hospitality of Universit\'e Paris 13, where part of this work was done.